-The benefits of traditional wooden toys are not only a nostalgic look back to the days of our own childhood; there are lots of more advanced reasons that benefit your sons or daughters directly.
-This article explores so helping to explain the benefits of bringing your children up playing with traditional toys instead of the more favoured, modern toys.
+The benefits of traditional wooden toys aren't only a nostalgic remember the days of our own childhood; there are several more advanced reasons that benefit your sons or daughters directly.
+This article explores helping to explain the benefits of bringing your children up playing with traditional toys rather than more favoured, modern toys.

-Traditional favourites like wooden toys help children to grow their minds and imagination, and inspire creative play in youngsters.
-So often modern toys are exact types of cars, planes and other exciting vehicles, these exact models by definition leave little to the imagination.
-Branded toy memorabilia often servers no purpose in play rather than allow the children to emulate their favourite TV characters and inspire play that is a mix of copying, repetition and again leaves little on the creative mind.
+Traditional favourites like wooden toys help children to flourish their minds and imagination, and encourage creative play in kids.
+So often modern toys are exact styles of cars, planes as well as other exciting vehicles, however, these exact models by definition leave little towards the imagination.
+Branded toy memorabilia often servers no purpose in play rather than allow the children to emulate their favourite TV characters and inspire play that is a blend of copying, repetition and again leaves little for the creative mind.

-A toy box with a mix of traditional toys is much more likely to inspire creative play, the innovations and skills which help a child to develop and discover to enjoy playing, to take pleasure from the education and experience with using such toys.
-Many educational wooden toys help children to build critical lateral thinking and solving problems skills and improve fine motor skills.
+A toy box that features a mix of traditional toys is a lot more likely to inspire creative play, the innovations and skills that really help a child to develop and discover to enjoy playing, to savor the education and experience of using such toys.
+Many educational wooden toys help children to develop critical lateral thinking and problem-solving skills and improve fine motor skills.

-Research also shows that the children appreciate the environment they're in more as a result; rather than using loader, noisier and noise making toys to produce an environment of action, of war, emergency along with other such play scenarios, the kids were found to create the atmosphere and sound effects inside their head, and keep the calm and relaxation within the room still.
-In other words, traditional wooden toys assist in keeping the child relaxed and quiet, while enjoying themselves and playing from the true child spirit we all love to see.
+Research also signifies that the children appreciate the environment they're in more as a result; as an alternative to using loader, noisier and noise making toys to create an environment of action, of war, emergency as well as other such play scenarios, the youngsters were found to create the atmosphere and sound effects of their head, and keep the calm and relaxation in the room still.
+In other words, traditional wooden toys help with keeping the child relaxed and quiet, while having fun and playing from the true child spirit we all love to see.

-Benefits are not only limited to the enjoyment in the toys, the health and safety benefits can not be ignored.
-Wooden toys less complicated safer than plastic toys, with fewer smaller parts, including parts are more durable, less inclined to break or be chewed.
+Benefits aren't just limited to the enjoyment in the toys, the health and safety benefits cannot be ignored.
+Wooden toys tend to be safer than plastic toys, with fewer smaller parts, and the parts are more durable, less inclined to break or be chewed.

-Children will usually favour putting their favourite things inside their mouth, and traditional toys produced from natural materials are less toxic as opposed to chemical rich painted plastics and metals that many modern toys are made of.
-They have no electric parts, and they are made tougher, they need no batteries, they don't leak, they do not require electricity, and are also kinder to our planet too.
+Children will always favour putting their favourite things in their mouth, and traditional toys produced from natural materials are less toxic as opposed to chemical rich painted plastics and metals a large number of modern toys are constructed with.
+They have no electric parts, and so are made tougher, they need no batteries, they do not leak, they do not require electricity, and they are kinder to our planet at the same time.

-Well made traditional toys use natural woods and traditional methods to shape and colour the toys, with non toxic paints, and shaped wood that does not splinter easily, or break.
-High quality woods are hard to break, but still softer contact than hard metals and hard plastics, making for the ultimate material for toys; low impact bumps and accident, however the durability to continue for generations.
+Well made traditional toys use natural woods and conventional methods to shape and colour the toys, with non toxic paints, and shaped wood that doesn't splinter easily, or break.
+Excellent woods are hard to break, but still softer contact than hard metals and hard plastics, making for the supreme material for toys; low impact bumps and accident, nevertheless the durability to go on for generations.

-The lastability of traditional wooden toys is in all likelihood the biggest and often most misunderstood feature; whereas the more modern, trend related toys appear and vanish with the trends, in addition to their lifetime as toys is shorter, traditional toys may be passed down to siblings and from down the family.
+The lastability of traditional wooden toys is probably the biggest and often most misunderstood selling feature; whereas the more modern, trend related toys appear and disappear with the trends, in addition to their lifetime as toys is shorter, traditional toys can be passed down to siblings and from down the family.